Where to start when learning the guitar

 As you reach intermediate or even advanced levels of guitar playing, what to practice on the guitar should depend on your musical goals.

-If for instance, your goal is to specialize in Jazz improvisation, you will have to focus on different things than had your main goal been to record Heavy Metal albums.
+If, for instance, your goal is to specialize in jazz improvisation, you will have to focus on different things than if your main goal was to record Heavy Metal albums.

 However, as a beginner, this difference is not felt that much.
-The basics of learning the guitar, and music, are the same.
+The basics of learning the guitar are the same.

 This guide is for you if you play the electric guitar or an acoustic guitar with a pick.

-You should start learning the guitar practicing items below in the order I’m giving them to you but you should not wait until you master any of them to go to the next.
+You should start learning the guitar by practicing the items below in the order I’m giving them to you, but you should not wait until you master any of them to go to the next.

 It will take you a very long time to learn the guitar if you do that.
 Once you have a workable knowledge of each item, start working on the next.